AngererSebastian/InternetSecurity/project_proposal.md

 ### Clientside
 - generate private and public keys locally
-- read the text of a given file
+- read a text
-- encrypt the contents of that file
+- encrypt the text
-- decrypt recieved ciphertexts/files
+- decrypt recieved text
 - establish a connection to another user through the server
 - share the public key to a server ( We want to make the server adjustable so anybody could host their own)
 - recieve the civertexts from the server